jordanmessina/dotfiles/README.md

 ## Shell Compatibility

-This setup works with both bash and zsh:
+This setup works with both bash and zsh across platforms:

 - **macOS Default**: Uses zsh by default (since Catalina)
-- **Bash Support**: Full compatibility maintained
+- **Linux Default**: Usually bash, but zsh fully supported
+- **Cross-Platform**: All functions and aliases work on both macOS and Linux
 - **Shared Configuration**: Common settings in `~/.shell/`
 - **Shell-Specific**: Custom configurations in respective packages
+- **OS-Specific**: Platform-specific commands (like macOS Finder aliases) are conditionally loaded

 ## Customization